Benjamin Wedro, MD, FACEP, FAAEM

 - Patient Comments: Hernia - Types

 - Find a local Surgeon in your town

 What is an abdominal hernia?

 A hernia is the protrusion of an organ or piece of tissue from its normally contained space.
-In the abdomen, a hernia usually involves a piece of bowel, or its lining (called omentum), protruding through a weak area in the abdominal wall.
+In the abdomen, a hernia usually involves a piece of bowel, or omentum, which is a fatty apron that hangs down from the midportion of the colon (large intestine), protruding through a weak area in the abdominal wall.
 The abdominal wall is made up of layers of different muscles and tissues.
 Weak spots may develop in these layers to allow contents the abdominal cavity to protrude.
 The most common hernias are in the groin (inguinal hernias) and in the diaphragm (hiatal hernias).
 Hernias may be present at birth (congenital), or they may develop at any time thereafter (acquired).

 What are the different types of abdominal hernias?

 Inguinal hernias are the most common of the abdominal hernias.
 The inguinal canal is the opening that allows the spermatic cord and testicle to descend from within the abdomen where they develop in a fetus into the scrotum.
 After the testicle descends, the opening is supposed to close tightly but sometimes the muscles that attach to the pelvis leave a weak area.
 In women, therefore, inguinal hernias are less likely to occur because there is no need for a permanent opening in the inguinal canal.

 A femoral hernia may occur through the opening in the floor of the abdomen where the femoral artery and vein pass through to the leg.
 Because of their wider bone structure, femoral hernias tend to occur more frequently in women.